Ballpark prediction for the hadronic light-by-light contribution to the muon (g-2)_{\mu}: Quark-hadron duality estimate

 In practice this amounts to use for the FFs (blobs in Fig.~\ref{fig:pionexchange}) the expression:

-where $p_{\pi}=q_1+q_2$ and the free parameters are matched at low energies with the results in \cite{Masjuan:2012wy}: $a$ is fixed by $\Gamma_{\pi\rightarrow \gamma\gamma}=7.63(16)$eV from PDG~\cite{PDG2012} which already incorporates the recent PrimEx Collaboration result \cite{Larin:2010kq}; and $b$ by a matching to the slope $a_{\pi}=0.0324(22)$ \cite{Masjuan:2012wy}.
+where $p_{\pi}=q_1+q_2$ and the free parameters are matched at low energies with the results in \cite{Masjuan:2012wy}: $a$ is fixed by $\Gamma_{\pi^0\rightarrow \gamma\gamma}=7.63(16)$eV from PDG~\cite{PDG2014} which already incorporates the PrimEx Collaboration result \cite{Larin:2010kq}; and $b$ by a matching to the slope $a_{\pi}=0.0324(22)$ \cite{Masjuan:2012wy}.
 The parameter $c$ characterizes the off-shellnes of the pion and is obtained by imposing, along the lines of the Pad\'e method, that

 where $\chi =( -3.3 \pm 1.1)$ GeV$^{-2}$, with an error of $30\%$ as proposed in Refs.~\cite{Jegerlehner:2009ry,Nyffeler:2009tw,Knecht:2001xc}.
-The results for the average momenta running in the quark loop in Fig.~\ref{fig:ql} using the FFs of Eq.~(\ref{P01}) are shown in Table \ref{tab:p01} where in parenthesis we quote the symmetrized errors from the input uncertainties.
-We remark that using $Q_1$ and $Q_2$ would yield similar results well within the range shown in Table~\ref{tab:p01}.
+The results for the averaged $\langle (Q_1+Q_2)/2\rangle$ and $\langle \sqrt{Q_1 Q_2} \rangle$ momenta running in the quark loop in Fig.~\ref{fig:ql} using the FFs of Eq.~(\ref{P01}) are shown in Table \ref{tab:p01}, third column, where in parenthesis we quote the symmeterized errors from the input uncertainties.
+It is difficult to account for an error estimate on our simplified assumption of having equal momenta running in the quark loop (see, however, the justifications in Refs.~\cite{Pivovarov:2001mw,Erler:2006vu,Boughezal:2011vw}).
+To that respect, we remark that $\langle Q_1 \rangle =0.53(6)$GeV and $\langle Q_2 \rangle =0.48(2)$GeV yielding similar results well within the range shown in Table~\ref{tab:p01}.

+We do not average the results in Table~\ref{tab:p01} since that would reduce the errors.
+We rather prefer to keep both and present them as a window of results.
+The difference among them is to be understood as a rough estimate of the theoretical uncertainty due to assuming equal momenta running in the quark loop.

 The convergence of the PA sequence to a meromorphic function is guaranteed by Pomerenke's theorem \cite{Pommerenke}.
 The problem is to know how fast this convergence is and also how to ascribe a systematic error on each element of that sequence.
 For the particular case of a meromorphic function (such as a Green's function in large-$N_c$ QCD), the simplest way of evaluating a systematic error is by comparing the difference between two consecutive elements on the PA sequence \cite{Masjuan:2009wy}.